 You continue to reduce the width of the browser.
 You're expecting the h1 headings to display in green (the color in the mobile media query), but they never do.
 What happened?

 Remember that you added your custom media query last, so it appears at the bottom of the stylesheet.
-The tablet color (red) showed up because its width is higher than the custom media query width.
+The tablet color (dark red) showed up because its width is higher than the custom media query width.
 As soon as it hit 1279 pixels, your browser saw that there were instructions to change the color to red.
 Even though the custom media query appears at the bottom of the stylesheet (therefore with the highest priority), its lower width setting meant that it wasn't in conflict with the tablet setting at that point.
 It was only at the point when the browser got to 1000 pixels that there was a conflict, so at that moment, the browser chose the media query that is lower in the stylesheet and displayed the text in purple.

 The problem with the mobile media query is that by the time the browser was reduced to 767 pixels, it was already using a color for a media query with a higher priority.
 So the mobile color for h1 never got an opportunity to display.

-Now when you generate and view the output, it will work as you expect when you reduce the browser width: from blue to red to purple to green.
+Now when you generate and view the output, it will work as you expect when you reduce the browser width: from blue to dark red to purple to green.